Distinguished Visitor Program

 About the Program

 Pursuant to its historic purpose of promoting excellence in legal scholarship, The Order of the Coif sponsors a program that enables chapters to bring distinguished members of the legal profession to their campuses.
 Each year the Executive Committee will invite one or more distinguished judges, academics, or practitioners to visit several law schools that have established Coif chapters.
-The Distinguished Visitor spends two days at each of the institutions he or she visits, participating in classroom lectures and seminars, meeting informally with faculty and student groups, and giving one address open to the entire academic community.
+The Distinguished Visitor spends two days at each of the institutions he or she visits, participating in classroom lectures and seminars, meeting informally with faculty and student groups, and giving one address open to the entire academic community, the local professional community, and alumni, including the chapter’s Coif membership.
 The purpose of the program is to contribute to the intellectual life of the campus by fostering an exchange of ideas with individuals whose experiences and ideas may be expected to stimulate discussion about important issues confronting the legal profession.

 The Distinguished Visitor Program replaced the Distinguished Lecture Series in 2004.

-Applications to host the 2024 Coif Distinguished Visitor are now closed
+Click here to apply to host the 2025 Coif Distinguished Visitor

 2024 Coif Distinguished Visitor